Walter E. Ellis: Criminal history

-At the age of 14, Ellis was arrested for the first time for robbery and attempted murder; however, he was let go with a large fine as he was a minor.
+At the age of 14, on August 10, 1974, Ellis was arrested for the first time for robbery and attempted murder; however, he was let go with a large fine as he was a minor.
 In the following four years, he was arrested twice more for theft and only ordered to pay a fine, but in November 1978, when he was arrested for robbery, he pled guilty and was given 4 years of probation.
 In May 1979, Ellis was arrested for possessing drugs, but during the investigation, he was able to prove that the drug had been sold to him by the pharmacy without a prescription, so he again only paid a fine.
 A year later, in May 1980, while trying to become a pimp, he got into a fight with local hustlers and prostitutes, for which he was arrested and charged with extortion but later released due to lack of evidence.
 Over the next four years, he would repeatedly be indicted for various other offenses, for which he was either given probation or parole.
 In February 1985, when he was released from prison, Ellis attempted to find an honest job working as a day laborer in addition to taking on odd jobs but was charged with extorting that same September.
 The charges were later dropped when it was learned that the woman was a prostitute, ruining her credibility and resulting in Ellis' release.

 On October 18, 1986, Ellis was arrested for disturbing the public order, and during his arrest, he attacked the police officer.
 For this, he was ordered to spend the next seven months in the county jail.
 In May 1987, almost immediately after his release, he was rearrested for theft and sent back to prison for a year; however, he was released on parole after 9 months.
 In November 1988, he was caught in an attempted carjacking during which he also harmed the arresting officer, for which he was sentenced to two years imprisonment for violating his parole.
 When he was released on January 9, 1990, Ellis joined a drug trafficking ring, "The Brothers of the Struggle," who frequently engaged in rivalry with other gangs based in Milwaukee.
 In June, he was arrested for distributing drugs and convicted in November 1990 of the charge.
 By this point, due to his extensive rap sheet which also included several federal violations, Ellis was ordered to serve his sentence in a federal prison in Minnesota.